-Mass Deployment of LogMeIn Host Software (Silent Install)
+Mass Deployment of Host Software on Windows (Silent Install)

-You can run your own script to deploy LogMeIn host software to multiple computers at an organization.
+You can run your own script to deploy the host software to multiple computers at an organization.

 Task 1: Prepare Your Installer Package and Batch Script

 Ensure that all required deployment files for your chosen deployment method are in the correct place on your network.
 For more information, see Deployment Methods.

 - Place your files in a shared folder that is accessible to everyone at your organization.
 For example, in a \\company\public folder.

 - Optional (batch file deployments only): Edit your batch script so that it references the location of the MSI installer package, such as \\company\public\LogMeIn.msi.

 In your Active Directory, you must define the computers to which you want to install the host software.

 - (Optional) Create a new organizational unit for the computers to which you want to deploy the host software.